 From Shin-Osaka Station, take the Sanyo Shinkansen Line to Hiroshima Station.
-Nozomi and Mizuho trains make the trip in under an hour and a half but are not covered under the Japan Rail Pass if you pay a supplemental charge.
+Nozomi and Mizuho trains make the trip in under an hour and a half.
+From October 2023, you can use these services with your Japan Rail Pass if you pay a supplemental charge.

 If you would like to use your JR Pass, select the Hikari or Sakura Shinkansen instead.
 Sakura trains cover the distance in just over an hour and a half, while Hikari trains require about two hours and fifteen minutes.